Early Reading & Phonics

 Each year the Scholastic Bookfayre visit and parents come into school with children to choose books.

-Children from every year across school visited the Bowley Book Festival Day in October 2018 and had the chance to meet lots of different authors and take part in a variety of workshops.
+Children from every year across school visited the Bowley Book Festival Day and had the chance to meet lots of different authors and take part in a variety of workshops.